alexwlchan/alexwlchan.net/src/_drafts/new-banner.md

   </div>
   <div class="explanation">
     <p>
-      Right now the text is in the top left corner of the image, but some more CSS will move it to the top right-hand corner:
+      The text is in the top left corner of the image, but we can move it to the top right-hand instead:
     </p>
     {% highlight css %}
 .container {